akuciuk/mkdemo/docs/PaymentMethods/Paysafecard/overview.md

     else Credentials found
         account->>-web: Successfully logged in

-        Note over web,db: When the user is authenticated, they can now submit new posts web->>+blog: Submit new post
+        Note over web,mail: When the user is authenticated, they can now submit new posts web->>+blog: Submit new post
         blog->>db: Store post data